-We love that one of the most exciting features is its use of a call to action to get your to subscribe to new content being released on the Salesforce blog.
-This encourages enagement between Salesforce and their customers and brings a personal touch to what would otherwise be a very corporate website.
+We love that one of the most exciting features is its use of a call to action to get you to subscribe to new content being released on the Salesforce blog.
+This encourages engagement between Salesforce and its customers and brings a personal touch to what would otherwise be a very corporate website.

 SAP blog posts cover the company, business, technology vision, products, solutions, services, news, and events—all from global perspectives.
 Posts also include coverage of the latest developments of SAP products, technologies, and solutions as well as industry trends.

 User-contributed posts make this an interesting platform for users to discuss various issues related to SAP’s products and solutions.

 The site has an open-minded approach and features lots of useful and high-quality content (which you should outsource to a writing service if you don’t have the talent to write it in-house).

 Ahrefs offers a suite of tools for search engine optimization and content marketing.
 The company has been around since 2010 and started blogging a few years later.
 Today, the Ahrefs blog has become one of the most popular marketing blogs out there.

 This isn’t just another boring marketing blog.
 It features interesting articles about marketing, SEO, and content marketing written by people who know what they’re talking about.

 Each post is packed with actionable insight and practical advice you can easily apply to your own business.
 Ahrefs uses its products to show their value, an intelligent way to make readers understand why they should buy their products.